FREE MASTERCLASS

 1. Web eLearning

 Web eLearning is based on website content.
-Employees can access this website from their personal device or through the company’s internet.
+Employees can access this website from their personal devices or through the company’s internet.
 Websites provide employees with the flexibility to learn as and when they can or want to.
 It does not limit learning to a particular space and allows users to access the information whenever they wish to do so.
 A website also gives the flexibility to add multimedia, such as text, videos, images, and more.
 This adds a new dimension to eLearning and makes it more interactive and engaging for the employees.
 It also familiarizes employees with web-based tools so they can get acquainted with modes of internal communication at your company.

 2. Virtual Classrooms

 Virtual classrooms are basically the modern version of an instructor-led corporate training session.
 This allows both instructors and attendees to be involved in the process.
 Instructors are present in the classroom with the help of video software while attendees are present physically.
 This can also be done remotely via conferencing software.
 This eLearning model encourages collaboration, ideation, and engagement, helping to create an environment for personal connections.
-The ‘presence’ of an expert allows back and forth questioning, a live learning experience, and a human element that other modes lack.
+The ‘presence’ of an expert allows back-and-forth questioning, a live learning experience, and a human element that other modes lack.

 3. Video Modules

 Video modules are produced by learning videos that have been made in advance for the reference of the employees.
 These modules can be animated or with a human instructor.
 The opportunities are endless when it comes to creating videos for a corporate training program.
-This is also a highly-flexible mode of eLearning, as the videos can be accessed by users anytime they want.
+This is also a highly flexible mode of eLearning, as the videos can be accessed by users anytime they want.
 They also have the ability to play the videos as many times as they wish.
 When it comes to grasping a concept, videos often perform much better than text because humans love graphic-based delivery.
 The colors, seamless explanation and video format make eLearning easier for the employees.

 4. Specialized eLearning